HoDHoDx2/HoDHoDx2.github.io/_posts/2026-08-22-CozyHosting.md

 > 500 – Internal Server Error
 {: .prompt-info }

-I also tried the `/admin` page directly, but it returned a `401 Unauthorized`.

-While poking around, navigating to `http://cozyhosting.htb/error` returned **Whitelabel Error Page**.
+While poking around, navigating to `http://cozyhosting.htb/error` it returned **Whitelabel Error Page**.
 #add white label error of spring boot

-Looking online for this page and found that it is a spring boot, Java framework used to build web application, which its old versions are known to leak information.
+Looking online for this page and found that it is a spring boot, Java framework used to build web application, where its old versions are known to leak information.

 ## Finding the Actuator Endpoints